Chapter 3 - Documentation and Evidence

 - Tax records;

-- Financial records; or
+- Financial records; and

 C. Qualified Investment, Award, or Grant